-In 2010, the DAH organised the first expert discussion on "Administering heroin in prison - new challenges and opportunities for the penal system".
+In 2010, the first expert discussion on "Administering heroin in prison - new challenges and opportunities for the penal system" took place, organised by the DAH.
 Staff from the ministries of health and justice, AIDS services and prison doctors took part.
-The catalyst for the meeting was that outside of prisons, administration was to pass over to regular healthcare, hence allowing the administration of diamorphine in detention facilities was discussed.
-The meeting of experts came to the conclusion that the required conditions for this would be the widening of substitution treatment on site within correctional institutions as well as sufficient political backing.
-(Deutsche AIDS-Hilfe e.V., 2010a) Additionally, attitudes of staff towards drug users in prison would have to be addressed and reflected upon to a greater extent.
+The catalyst for the meeting was that outside of prisons, administration was to pass over to regular health care, hence allowing the administration of diamorphine in detention facilities was discussed.
+The meeting of experts came to the conclusion that the required conditions for this would be to expand substitution treatment on site within correctional institutions as well as sufficient political backing (Deutsche AIDS-Hilfe e.V., 2010a).
+Additionally, attitudes of staff towards drug users in prison would have to be addressed and reflected upon to a greater extent.
 Since 2011, on site substitution with diamorphine has been possible within correctional facilities in the Land Baden-Württemberg.